puppeteer/puppeteer/docs/api/puppeteer.frame.page.md

 [Page](./puppeteer.page.md)

-a page associated with the frame.
+The page associated with the frame.